-The Smithsonian Institution announced today that the Steven F. Udvar-Hazy Center and the National Zoo will both reopen July 24 following months of closure as a public health precaution due to COVID-19.
-The two facilities will greet visitors with new health and safety precautions, including timed-entry passes, hand-sanitizing stations, mask requirements for ages six and up, and limited numbers of visitors.
+The Smithsonian Institution has announced that the Steven F. Udvar-Hazy Center will reopen May 5 following months of closure as a public health precaution due to COVID-19.
+Visitors must comply with health and safety precautions, including timed-entry passes, hand-sanitizing stations, mask requirements for ages two and up, and limited numbers of visitors.
 But the massive Udvar-Hazy indoor complex, located in Chantilly, Virginia, near Dulles International Airport, should have no problem offering plenty of space for maintaining social distancing.
 The 17-acre aviation and aerospace museum, which opened in 2003 as an adjunct to the popular National Air and Space Museum in Washington, D.C. houses in its huge hangars thousands of notable artifacts that could never have fit inside the much smaller museum on the National Mall.

 Together, the Udvar-Hazy, along with the museum on the National Mall (currently undergoing a massive renovation) showcase the largest collection of space and aviation artifacts on Earth.
 Of the 6 million visitors to both last year, 1.3 million of them came out to the Virginia site.

-When Hazy's doors reopen Friday, visitors will encounter partially visible artifacts drapped with plastic sheeting in the facility’s Boeing Aviation Hangar due to a two-year roof repair project currently under way.
-That will preclude full viewings of big planes like the Lockheed SR-71 reconnaissance aircraft.
+When Hazy's doors reopen, visitors will encounter two new artifacts—the Freedom 7 capsule, marking the 60th anniversary of the first American in space, and the Blue Angels F/A 18-C. Also, some artifacts at the south end of the facility’s Boeing Aviation Hangar are draped in plastic sheeting due to a two-year roof repair project currently under way.
 And public tours, rides and exhibition interactives won't be available or operable.
-But there are still more than enough remarkable artifacts to warrant attention—not the least of which is the still-controversial Enola Gay.
-August marks the 75th anniversary of its fateful mission to drop the first atomic bomb on Hiroshima, Japan.
+But there are still more than enough remarkable artifacts to warrant attention—not the least of which are the SR-71 and the still-controversial Enola Gay, which recently marked the 75th anniversary of its fateful mission to drop the first atomic bomb on Hiroshima, Japan.

 With fewer visitors, this will be a time for a more intimate opportunity to check out some of the museum's singular and memorable items.
 They include the kind of colossal things that you can’t quite avoid seeing and would never expect to see indoors, from the elegant curves of the supersonic Concorde to the battered exterior of the Space Shuttle Discovery.
 As well as thousands of smaller, sometimes personal items crucial to key moments in space flight, from a Mission Control pocket stopwatch to a map marker from the Mercury Project.
 And even more surprisingly, is the carcass of one of the smallest involuntary space fliers—a spider from a Skylab experiment suggested by a high school student.